HackYourFuture/databases/lesson1/README.md

 - Basic entity relationship diagrams
 - A basic SELECT statement
 - Constructing more complex SELECT statements
+- Pattern matching with LIKE
+- Limiting and ordering results with LIMIT and ORDER
+- Grouping results with GROUP BY
+- Aggregate functions like AVG, COUNT, SUM, MIN and MAX
 - JOIN
     - Selecting composite data from multiple tables
     - Compare JOIN WHERE with cartesian product